Fintona: Geography

 Fintona lies in the civil parish of Donacavey, in the south west of County Tyrone bordering County Fermanagh.
 The parish was split between two historical baronies – Fintona itself along with the majority of Donacavey was part of the Clogher barony while a northern portion of the parish lay in the barony of Omagh East.

 The village lies across several gentle hills, including Main Street whose centre lies on a hill summit and its ends at the feet of the same hill.
 There are small pockets of flat ground, mostly at the Ecclesville Demesne.
 By road distance, Omagh, the county town of Tyrone, lies 8 mi north, Enniskillen is 19 mi south-west, while Belfast and Dublin are 66 mi east and 108 mi south-east respectively.

 Towards the south-east about 4 mi away, about half-way between Fintona and the village of Fivemiletown, the land rises to the summit of Murley Mountain, (known better locally as "Fivemiletown Mountain", also occasionally known as "Stranisk Hill" after its local townland), which has a peak of 312 m above sea level.
 At this peak and the surrounding land are two close by wind farms, Lendrums Bridge (open 2000) and Hunters Hill (open 2008).

 A small river named the "Quiggery Water", whose source is located on the northern slopes of Murley Mountain, flows through Fintona with bridges crossing it at Kiln Street and Mill Street as well as just outside the village at a location known as the Carnlea crossroads.
 This river then joins with the Ballynahatty Water to form the Drumragh River, which in turn joins the Camowen River in Omagh to form the River Strule.

 Climate

 Located 33 mi from the Atlantic coastline, Fintona has an Oceanic climate (Köppen climate classification: Cfb).
 Winters are normally cool to mild with morning frosts being a common occurrence, especially with settled weather.
 Summers are usually cool to moderate with high temperatures normally around the upper teens, with the warmest temperatures of the season rarely peaking at less than 24 degrees Celsius.

 Rainfall is common throughout the year with the wettest months between October and January, and the driest months being April and May.
-Rainfall in the later autumn, winter and early spring tends to fall as prolonged light or moderate showers while heavier, shorter bursts mixed with dry or sunny spells are more common in the summer months; in between these periods during the months of April, May, & September both kinds of showers can happen as conditions change quickly, with "four seasons in a day" weather often occurring.

 Sleet and snow showers happen occasionally, usually falling between the months of December and March though it can fall any time between October and May.
 Snow accumulation usually happens several times each year, though it rarely lies for more than three of four days and sometimes only for a few hours.